📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Private

 Collaborator Contribution Airbus are coordinating with partners to assess the alternative manufacturing processes.
 Based on the initial findings Airbus has initiated a large collaboration project "I-Break" partial funded by ATI in 2022.
-Currently the I-Break project is evaluating new manufacturing processes using powders developed by Liberty.
+Currently the I-Break project is evaluating new manufacturing processes using powders developed by Globus.

 Impact A large collaboration project "Landing Gear Industrial Breakthroughs (I-Break)" led by Airbus has been funded by ATI.
 This project will shape Airbus Landing Systems, its ecosystem of partners and suppliers.